-Indirect impact
+Indirect Impact

 The indirect impact, in this case, is related mainly to the setting of historic buildings around the development area.
-There are no waterlogged archaeological deposits in the study area, so changes in water-table will not have an archaeological impact.
+There are no known waterlogged archaeological deposits in the study area, so changes in water-table are unlikely to have an archaeological impact.
 The affect of the development on the setting of each relevant site has been defined as follows:

-Minimal
+Minimal: